-Villamanta Disability Rights Legal Service Inc. is part of the Australian Network of Disability Advocacy Services funded by the Australian Government.
+Villamanta Disability Rights Legal Service Inc. is part of the Australian Network of Disability Advocacy Services funded by the Australian Government under the National Disability Advocacy Program.
 We thank our funder, the Department of Social Services.

 Villamanta also thanks Deakin University for its positive collaboration and generous support in providing us with a home at Deakin's Geelong campuses.